-Understanding, designing, and controlling collective and stochastic states in living matter
+Understanding, designing, and controlling collective and stochastic states in active matter

-I am a theoretical physicist and applied mathematician working to untangle the complexities of living matter such as assemblies of disordered proteins, collectives of biological cells, and macro-molecular transporters.
-A thread running through all my research is the building of minimal “bare bones” models and theoretical and computational frameworks to understand, design, and control, biological and active matter.
+I am a theoretical physicist and applied mathematician working to untangle the complexities of biological matter such as assemblies of disordered proteins, collectives of biological cells, and macro-molecular transporters and also active matter, a class of out-of-equilibrium systems, which includes most of what we deem to be living matter.
+A thread running through all my research is the building of minimal “bare bones” models based on statistical physics, stochastic systems, and computational frameworks to better understand, design, and control, biological and active matter.

 Latest news